bthornton505/FarmersMarkets-CLI-app/farmers_markets/NOTES.md

 What makes up a market?

-  - A market has a name
+  - A market has a name (market.name)
-  - A market has a location
+  - A market has a location (market.location)
-  - A market has a time being held
+  - A market has a time being held (market.time)
-  - A market has a description
+  - A market has a description (market.description)
-  - A market has a potential websit
+  - A market has a potential website (market.url)